sini-codes/kscript2/README.md

 Zen Laboratories humbly presents a remake of KScript (originally created by Master4523 and Ardivaba for KAG Classic), with a slightly different approach, compatible with Beta.

-If you ever wanted to have global ranking system:chicken:, ingame currency:gold_mat:, complete RPG system:sword:, special items available only for certain players and personal storages for them :chest:, KScript2 is here to help.
+If you ever wanted to have global ranking system:chicken:, ingame currency, complete RPG system, special items available only for certain players and personal storages for them, KScript2 is here to help.

 **Features:**